carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-objc-global-variable-declaration.rst

   static NSString* __anotherString = @"world";

 The check will give a warning message but will not be able to suggest a fix.
-The user need to fix it on his own.
+The user needs to fix it on their own.